top of page

 • 1-2 Face Masks.
 Just in case wherever youre going requires them, or if you feel a little ill, you can wear one to protect other people, as some cultures have done for decades.

-• 1 Waterproof, reliable watch with alarm (or smartphone – your clock & alarm will work in airplane mode so you don’t rack up international data charges).
+• 1 Waterproof, reliable watch with alarm (or PED – your clock & alarm will work in airplane mode so you don’t rack up international data charges).

 • 1 small package of wipes (optional, but better than hand sanitizer and can leave you feeling fresh after a long, hot day if you can’t get to a shower immediately).